QuentinRa/blog.quentinra.dev/cyber/os/linux/index.md

 * `grep/egrep`: find something in a file
 * `su`: change user
 * `wget`: download something

+> You may use python to do things for you, such as starting a web server (`python3 -m  http.server`), or starting a bash shell.
 </div><div>

 Learn more about your environment